Table of Contents

 Despite the extreme distance involved, Australia remains a popular destination among American travelers for its otherworldly landscapes and easy-going vibe.
 From Perth to Sydney and everything in between, this enormous island country boasts an eclectic array of exciting attractions to explore.

 Although it’s among the most developed nations on Earth, you’ll still need to do some planning to ensure your trip goes off without a hitch.
-And that includes getting your power supply in check.
+And that includes getting your power supply in check and knowing the basics regarding Australian outlet requirements to avoid damaging your precious electronics!

 See our product selection criteria and guidelines here.